noslouch/test-inset/README.md

 - builds `inset/` to `dist/remote/inset.json`
 - deploy assets to s3: `https://asset.wsj.net/wsjnewsgraphics/dice/slug/*`

-## Fallback images
+## How to embed in the mobile app

-Dynamic insets are not rendered in the mobile app or on AMP pages.
-Instead, we must show a static image fallback, as in ai2html and Chartlos.
+Dynamic insets are not rendered in the mobile app or on AMP or Apple News pages.
+Instead, we have three options:

+### 1. Show a static image fallback

+Show a static image fallback, as in ai2html and Chartlos.
 [Here’s an example fallback image](https://si.wsj.net/public/resources/images/OG-BC775_201701_4U_20180131192818.png).

-If there is no possible static image (e.g. when using live data), you may want to consider using [Template Chameleon](https://github.dowjones.net/skunkworks/template-chameleon) instead.

-### Creating a fallback image
+See below for more details.

 Here are two possible methods for creating a fallback image: